 Affiliate links are used in this post.
 Read my full disclosure here.

-You know, the pretty, hand stitched kind.
-Sure, I make blankets for a cause and I absolutely love making them, but there is a gifted art to stitching a quilt by hand.
+I make blankets for a cause and I absolutely love making them, but there is a gifted art to stitching a quilt by hand.
 Stitching by hand is something that I always wish I would have learned.
 Especially from my grandmother or perhaps one of my aunts.

 What a wonderful family tradition that would have been to carry on!